 Being easily portable and valuable, voice recorders are easily lost or stolen.
-If you are recording sensitive information, for instance patient health information (PHI), you need to protect your voice recordings from unauthorized access.
+If you are recording sensitive information, for instance protected health information (PHI), you need to protect your voice recordings from unauthorized access.
 And that’s the main reason to get a password protected and encrypted voice recorder.

 The DS-9000 is the best encrypted voice recorder you can get.
 If you want the docking station and Wi-Fi, get the DS-9500.
 If not, the DS-9000 will serve you well.
 Buy it now from Amazon.